nvim-neorocks/rocks.nvim/README.md

 When installing, rocks.nvim will also search our [rocks-binaries (dev)](https://nvim-neorocks.github.io/rocks-binaries-dev/) server, which means you don't even need to compile any parsers on your machine.

+Bonus: With rocks.nvim, you an **pin and roll back each tree-sitter parser individually!**

 #### Effortless installation for users